-Each committee chairman participates fully in setting the committee agenda and reporting back to the Board and the following Board meeting.
+Each committee chairman participates in setting the committee agenda, and reporting to the Board.
 As mandated by the individual committee's terms of reference, each committee chairman attends the AGM and is available to respond to shareholder questions on committee activities.